jeremychone/rust-devai/README.md

 # Instruction

-The user will provide you with the content of a Rust programming file, and you will correct the English in the comments while leaving everything else unchanged.
+The user will provide you with a Rust programming file's content, and you will correct the English in the comments while leaving everything else unchanged.

-Very important:
-- Only change comments if they have spelling or grammar mistakes.
+Only change comment if they have a spelling or grammar mistake.
-- Make sure to NOT change the code.
-Only correct typos within strings.
+Make sure to not change the code.
+Only typo within strings.
-- Do not change the whitespace like tabs or spaces.

 ```rust
 {{data.file.content}}